SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification

 \subsection{Comparison with State-of-the-art Methods}

 We evaluate SD-ReID on five AG-ReID benchmarks, including CARGO (\newcref{tab:datacargo}), AG-ReID.v1 (\newcref{tab:datav1_avg}), AG-ReID.v2 (\newcref{tab:datav2_avg}), LAGPeR and G2APS-ReID (\newcref{tab:lagper_g2aps_avg}).
 Overall, SD-ReID consistently surpasses other state-of-the-art methods, demonstrating the effectiveness of generating view-specific features for robust cross-view person retrieval.
 On the CARGO dataset (\newcref{tab:datacargo}), SD-ReID achieves 53.12\% Rank-1 and 46.44\% mAP under the A\(\leftrightarrow\)G protocol.
 Compared with the previous best method, it improves Rank-1 by 2.49\% and mAP by 0.07\%.
 Across other protocols, SD-ReID either ranks first or second, resulting in an overall average of 70.48\% Rank-1 and 61.42\% mAP.
 These results indicate that SD-ReID consistently outperforms competitive baselines like SeCap and DTST, particularly in challenging cross-view scenarios.
 On AG-ReID.v1 (\newcref{tab:datav1_avg}), SD-ReID achieves 85.16\% Rank-1 and 75.40\% mAP for A→G, and 85.97\% Rank-1 with 77.02\% mAP for G→A. Its average performance of 85.57\% Rank-1 and 76.21\% mAP exceeds that of all prior methods, including strong Transformer-based models such as PCL-CLIP and VDT.
-This highlights that the generated view-specific features effectively enhance cross-view matching, even on smaller datasets.
+These gains confirm that the generated view-specific features effectively enhance cross-view matching, even on smaller datasets.
 On AG-ReID.v2 (\newcref{tab:datav2_avg}), which introduces wearable and CCTV viewpoints, SD-ReID achieves the highest mAP across all four protocols and highly competitive Rank-1 scores, with an overall average of 81.01\% mAP and 87.86\% Rank-1.
 It consistently outperforms previous methods including Explain and SeCap, demonstrating strong generalization to heterogeneous viewpoints, particularly low-elevation wearable cameras.
 On LAGPeR and G2APS-ReID (\newcref{tab:lagper_g2aps_avg}), SD-ReID maintains leading performance.
 On LAGPeR, it achieves 32.49\% Rank-1 and 27.15\% mAP, surpassing SeCap and VDT.
 On G2APS-ReID, it reaches 71.82\% Rank-1 and 56.64\% mAP, showing competitive advantages over other strong baselines.
 These results highlight SD-ReID’s effectiveness across datasets of varying scales and complexities.
-In summary, SD-ReID consistently improves cross-view retrieval performance by generating view-specific features.
-Across all five benchmarks, it achieves top or near-top results, demonstrating its robustness.
+In summary, SD-ReID improves performance across five benchmarks by generating view-specific features, confirming its robustness under diverse cross-view scenarios.